mikemag/MonkeyCAM/engine/docs/Configuration_Guide.md

 Currently this measurement is a bit of trial-and-error, though a value of about `3` inches is typically sufficient.
 See the [issue]( https://github.com/mikemag/MonkeyCAM/issues/6) about improving this.

+### Splitboard Parameters

+Each of these effects every program generated, as the core is widended down the center to allow the board to be cut in half after pressing.

+#### Splitboard Center Gap

+"splitboard center gap": `number`

+The width, in inches, of the gap to leave down the center of the board for the board to be split after layup.
+This should be the width of your bandsaw blade plus a little bit of slop for error to ensure the blade doesn't bind and dig into the metal center edges.
+You will seperate the edged base halves by this amount while preparing for layup.

+#### Splitboard Center Trench Width

+"splitboard center trench width": `number`

+The width, in inches, of the center trench.
+This should be the width of your sidewall material, and of any additional stringers you want to lay down perfectly along the center of the splitboard.

+Note carefully that the `splitboard center gap` does not effect this trench width, and that the portion of your sidewall material within this gap will be lost when you split the board after layup.
+In effect, this "gap" is much like the sidewall overhang and ensures that sidewall material can be trimmed back to the center edges during finishing.

 ### Tools